How Much Do UGC Creators Cost in 2026? Real Rates + the Math Nobody Shows You

 Top-tier / niche expert$500-$1,000+Proven ad performance, professional production

-These are rates for a single 15-60 second video, organic usage only.
-Two things push the real number higher: usage rights and volume.
+These are rates for a single 15-60 second video with organic usage only.
+Two things push the real number higher — usage rights and volume — and we'll get to both.

 Usage rights: the multiplier most people forget